thanasibakis/CS190/final-project/manual.md

 The core of the sonification is the *parameter map*.
 In this program, a *parameter* refers to an aspect of the resulting sound that can be controlled, such as the pitches of the notes or the volume of the track over time.
 The main purpose of the program is to map columns in your CSV file to these sound parameters.

 On this screen, you can set the parameter map.
 Each row of the table represents a parameter you can configure.
 The leftmost dropdown of each row allows you to pick which CSV column will map to each parameter.
 The other dropdown allows you to configure how the column of data is measured.
-To understand this better, we need to look briefly at the algorithm that drives the sonification-- check out the [next section](#algorithm) for this!
+To understand this better, we need to look briefly at the algorithm that drives the sonification-- check out the [next section](#the-key-algorithm-segmentation) for this!
 If you'd rather get right to the sonification, the default setting of *mean* is a pretty sensible choice.

 You are not required to use every column of your data, and you are not forbidden from using the same column for multiple parameters.
 The only requirement is that you must set up at least one mapping.
 You'll likely want this to be pitch, so you can actually hear something!

 The last row of the table, before the *Sonify* button, allows the user to specify the location of the web server providing the sonification engine.
 You will likely not need to change this ever, unless you are developing your own additions to the engine.
-You can read the section about the program [architecture](#architecture) for information on this.
+You can read the section about the program [architecture](#program-architecture) for information on this.

-Finally, click the *Sonify* button to access the [playback interface](#playback)!
+Finally, click the *Sonify* button to access the [playback interface](#the-playback-interface)!

-### The Key Algorithm-- Segmentation (#algorithm)
+### The Key Algorithm-- Segmentation

 How do we translate the data into sound?
 We could assign a note to each data point, but that would likely be very noisy, and not capture the trend of the data "as a whole".
 Instead, we break the data into chunks over time, and translate each chunk into a note.
 These chunks are called *segments*.